pkmn/ps/sim/README.md

 The package aims to meet the following requirements:

 - stay as close to `sim/` from `smogon/pokemon-showdown` as possible
-- be usable as a typed and verisoned module that exports a [`@pkmn/dex-types`](../dex/types)-compatible data layer
+- be usable as a typed and versioned module that exports a [`@pkmn/dex-types`](../dex/types)-compatible data layer
 - be usable in the browser environment